Python packaging, environment and dependency management

 bash Mambaforge-$(uname)-$(uname -m).sh

-It is very much worth installing one of these minimalist dists rather than the default anaconda distro, since anaconda default is gigantic but nonetheless does not have what I need, so it simply wastes space.
-Some of these might additionally have less onerous licensing than the mainline?
+It is worth installing one of these minimalist distros rather than the default Anaconda distro since Anaconda default is gigantic but does not have what I need, so it simply wastes space.
+Some of these might have less onerous licensing than the mainline?
 I am not sure.

 3.1.2 Dependencies